Priyansu122/SRAM-Project-2023/README.md

  and row decoder will select in which row to write.
 Suppose the adress is 0000 then it will select the 0th  row for writing then when the control signal will be turned ON it will activate the WL signal then the data will be written to SRAM and all these things will occur when the precharge signal is at high.A point to note is before each read or write there will be a precharge and when precharge is done after that only read or write operation can   be started.
 Now becuase of back to back inverters it will hold the data till the time the next data is not written in the same location.

 - Then if we want to read again we have to precharge and the BL and BLB node to vdd that means Cpar is fully charged.
-Then when pc = 0 and WL = 1 at that time the the data stored in the sram is 1 then the BLB node will come down and if the data     stored in sram is 0 then the BL node will come down i.e the Cpar in the BL side wll discharge.Now the sense Amplifier two inputs are also connected to the BL and BLB line when any one node will go down it will sense the voltage difference between BL and BLB node and at the sense amplifier output we will get the data of sram that we have selected by giving its adrtess.
+Then when pc = 0 and WL = 1 at that time the the data stored in the sram is 1 then the BLB node will come down and if the data stored in sram is 0 then the BL node will come down i.e the Cpar in the BL side wll discharge.Now the sense Amplifier two inputs are also connected to the BL and BLB line when any one node will go down it will sense the voltage difference between BL and BLB node and at the sense amplifier output we will get the data of sram that we have selected by giving its adress.

 ## Components